albertogd/aap_tools/docs/hardening/hardening_ssh_connections_hosts.md

 # Hardening ssh connections to managed hosts with Ansible Automation Platform

 Ansible Automation Platform (AAP), as a platform for implementing enterprise-wide automation, is a central point in many organizations.
 From there, AAP can access any host for automation purposes.
 Security has many layers (see [Zero Trust architecture](https://www.redhat.com/en/topics/security/what-is-zero-trust)), and this article focuses on one specific security layer: **mitigate the ssh base attacks on managed hosts**.
-We cannot eliminate all the security risks, but we’ll harden our managed hosts for eliminating some of them (*brute force attack*), and mitigating others (*allowing ssh connections only from authorized hosts*, *setting up sudo password*).
+We cannot eliminate all the security risks, but we can harden our managed hosts for eliminating some of them (*brute force attack*), and mitigating others (*allowing ssh connections only from authorized hosts*, *setting up sudo password*).

 Although this article’ s use case is around AAP, most of the **hardening configuration** is applied to the managed hosts (editing `sshd_config`, `sssd.conf`, `access.conf`).
 So you can apply the same concepts if you have any other central point that uses ssh, like [Red Hat Satellite](https://www.redhat.com/en/technologies/management/satellite) if you’re using the *Remote Execution* feature.

-We’ll hardened the managed host configuration using:
+We will harden the managed host configuration using:

 * Multiple Service Accounts for ssh login to the hosts, created in AD/LDAP with:
     * Public key stored in AD/LDAP for ssh login with Public Key authentication